tytydraco/yessleep/out/Every_time_someone_enters_the_prompt_three_times_their_loved_ones_disappear_And_now_my_son_is_missing.md

 KNOCK.
 KNOCK.
 KNOCK.

 I had been knocking at the engineer's door for what must have been twenty minutes, in hopes that some sort of partner or relative would be there to answer my questions, but I should have known better.
-From what I know about the prompt, it made all loved ones go away.
+But from what I knew about the prompt, it made all loved ones go away.

-And when I finally gave up, resolving to head back, his neighbor popped out of the next apartment.
+And when I finally gave up, resolving to head home, his neighbor popped out of the next apartment.

 "Hey, what are you knocking for?"
 An old man said, "Tenant died a little while back."